Can You Wear A Sports Bra As A Swimsuit Top?

 Swimsuits As Sports Bras

-Sports bra swimsuit or swimsuit sports bra, much the same functionality is required in them.
-A supportive top, comfortable and suitable for both swimming and other land-based activities made of a material that won’t degrade.
+Used for predominantly dry or wet activities your sports bra swimsuit (or swimsuit sports bra) should afford the same benefits.
+A supportive top, comfortable and suitable for both swimming and other physical activities.

 Fortunately, a few years ago designers came up with the hybrid sports bra/swimsuit top or active bikini tops that may also come with bottoms, normally shorts.